 This course examines analysis techniques in curriculum development with an emphasis on task analysis and related procedures.
 Coursework will include occupational and needs analysis, competency identification, objective writing and information mapping.
 Students will integrate task analysis with a total system for developing and revising vocational curriculum or job training programs.

-CE 560 Course Construction and Evaluation in Career and Technical Education (3 Sem.
+CE 560 Course Construction and Evaluation (3 Sem.
 Hrs.)